-Horse riding holidays are the vacations you take on horseback, usually in groups.
-These guided horse riding holidays help you explore unspoiled territories of the world and provide you an opportunity to tame the untamed.
-Maybe that’s why horse riding holidays in Russia are so popular – because they give the travelers an opportunity to face the challenges that the tough Russian terrain throws at them and come out smiling.
+Horse riding holidays in Russia are popular because they give the travelers an opportunity to face the challenges that the tough Russian terrain throws at them and come out smiling.

 Horse riding holidays in Russia

 Starting from horse-riding tours in the coastal areas bordering the Black Sea to riding vacations in dense forests lining the Altai Mountains, Russia covers a vast area of unpopulated territory for its travelers.

 Check out the best horseback tours in Russia.